jcw629/Data-400-Final-Project/README.md

 Built with Streamlit, this tool allows users to easily track their portfolio performance, evaluate their investments, and receive actionable insights.

 Features:
-- Real-time Data: Aggregates real-time stock data from Yahoo Finance using the yfinance API.
+- Data: Aggregates stock data from Yahoo Finance using the yfinance API, with a 1-day delay
 - Portfolio Tracking: Users can input their stock holdings and see how their portfolio performs over time.
 - Performance Metrics: Includes performance comparisons with major indices like the S&P 500.
 - Risk Assessment: Uses machine learning techniques to classify portfolio risk and help users align their investments with their goals.